MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/analytics-reporting.md

 ### How is the course completion verified on the Community Training?

 Community Training can track when any content is played/consumed and real-time analytics are provided on individual user's engagement and course completion.
-However, we recommend organizations have quizzes and final graded assessments to ensure and validate the learner’s understanding and issue certificates based on the assessment passing criteria.
+However, we recommend organizations have non-graded assessments and final graded assessments to ensure and validate the learner’s understanding and issue certificates based on the assessment passing criteria.

 ### How will learner progress be tracked when learners are consuming content both on the web and mobile app?